gonaloppcc/wit-react-challenge/README.md

 Other features were implemented as well, such as the ability to select the temperature measurement unit between **Celsius, Fahrenheit and Kelvin**, and a **graph with the evolution of the temperature**.

+You can check the live version of this project [here](https://wit-react-challenge.vercel.app/).

 ## Run a development server

 ```bash